DavidConsidine/FinalYearProject/README.md

 Prescribed Virtual Reality: An examination of the potential of VR applications in healthcare.
 Game Title: Off The Shelf: On The Move

+## 32. Menu Fixes ##

+	- Menus now disable when not used.
+	- Clean up commented out code.

 ## 31. Pause Menu ##

 	- Create WBP_PauseMenu.